baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part2.md

 }
 ```

 It makes use of golang `channel` to realize `max concurrent request number` strategy.
-Note that `Tickets` field which is a buffered channel with capicity of **MaxConcurrentRequests** is created.
-And in the following **for** loop, send value into the channel until reaching the capacity.
+Note that `Tickets` field, which is a buffered channel with capicity of **MaxConcurrentRequests** is created.
+And in the following **for** loop, make the buffered channel full by sending value into the channel until reaching the capacity.

-As we shown above, in the first goroutine of `GoC` function the `Tickets` channel is used as follows:
+As we have shown above, in the first goroutine of `GoC` function, the `Tickets` channel is used as follows:

 ```go
 	go func() {